Streamlining Accounts Payable: Top 12 Best Practices

 9- Streamlined Invoice Coding

 Develop and implement a consistent coding system for invoices.
-This not only promotes accurate reporting but also makes it easier to track expenses by category.
+This promotes accurate reporting and makes it easier to track expenses by category.
 A standardised coding system simplifies financial analysis and ensures uniformity in reporting practices.

 10- Regular Audits